kunefewastakenn/cscase2/README.md

-# CASE2
+# CASE2, Python Case Opening Simulator

-Simple case opening game built entierly with python and pygame libary.
-Updating when bored.
+Case opening game made entirely with Python and pygame lib.
+- Only Windows for now
+- Very unstable
+- Updating when bored

 ## Roadmap

-- New skins
+ - [ ] New skins

-- Way better UI
+ - [ ] Way better ui

-- Smoother gameplay
+ - [ ] Smoother gameplay and animations

-- Better inventory
+ - [ ] Better inventory

+## Social and Devlogs
+Devlogs are sometimes being posted from my [Instagram](https://www.instagram.com/kunefe.random) and also you can contact me from there aswell

+Take care :P